 Shows the total elapsed time of travel since the last reset when the ignition switch is in the ACC position.
 Elapsed time will increment when the ignition switch is in the ON or START position.

 To Reset The Display

 Reset will only occur while a resettable function is being displayed.
 Press and release the SELECT button once to clear the resettable function being displayed.
-To reset all resettable functions, press and hold the SELECT button for two seconds.
-Current display will reset along with other functions

 Units